Posts

 Image

 2011 Dir.
-Paddy Considine After killing his dog in a fit of rage, violent alcoholic Joseph heads toward psychotic meltdown.
-Stifled by his past and his own anger with the world, Joseph thinks he finds redemption in the form of local charity shop worker Hannah.
-However Hannah has a dark secret of her own which threatens to shatter both their lives and plunge Joseph deeper into deadly despair.
+Paddy Considine Stifled by his past and his own anger and frustration with the world, Joseph thinks he finds redemption in the form of local charity shop worker Hannah.
+However Hannah has a dark secret of her own which threatens to shatter both their lives and plunge them both deeper into deadly despair.
 In Steven Spielberg’s Jurassic Park there’s a famous moment when the audience and characters are alerted to the oncoming danger of an approaching T-Rex by water rippling in a paper cup.
-Paddy Considine’s assured and commanding feature directorial debut doesn’t have man-eating monsters in it, but it does feature a one-man rampage against life and the same sense of impending doom and menace ripples throughout it.
+Paddy Considine’s assured and commanding feature directorial debut doesn’t have man-eating monsters in it, but it does feature a one-man rampage against life and the same sense of impending doom and menace as that moment from Jurassic Park ripples throughout.
 Considine is an actor who made a name for himself with his intense performances under the direction of Shane Meadows.
-Appearing in films such as Dead Man’s Shoes (which he co-wro...
+Appearing in films such as Dead Man’s Shoes (which he co-wrote) and A Room For Romeo Brass , Considine soon ...